 LiquidPlanner offers a time tracker that can automatically create and export timesheets.

-Price: Starts at $9.99 per user per month for up to five users; upgrades start at $39 per user per month
+Price: Starts at $9.99 per user per month for five users; upgrades start at $39 per user per month

 Have you used LiquidPlanner before?
 Leave a review!

 Want to join the likes of Buzzfeed, Coca-Cola, and Genpact?
 They all rely on Mavenlink, another alternative to MS Project.
 Reviewers love this software.
 As one happy user summed up at Capterra, Mavenlink is simply “Great.
 Instant.
 Live.
 Useful.
 Can there be any better review for support?”